PfGAnalytics/Wellbeing-Dashboard/README.md

 ### The process of updating GitHub when we make changes?
 See [Process for updating code](#process-for-updating-code).

+### What's the process for accessing the internal reporting status of indicators?
+Internal reporting on the status of indicators is generated automatically using a scheduled GitHub actions workflow.

+The workflow is defined in:
+- `.github/workflows/monthly-performance-summary.yml`

+The workflow:
+- **Runs on the first day of every month at 12:00am**
+- Executes the R script `scripts/indicator-performance-table.R`
+- Pulls the latest indicator data
+- Writes the output to `backup/indicator-performance-summary.RDS`
+- Commits any updates back to the repo with the commit message **“Data updated”** from the **PfGAnalytics** GitHub account

+#### How do we make changes to the information being pulled?
+If any changes are required, they should be make directly in `scripts/indicator-performance-table.R`

 ### What's the process for publishing the dashboard?
 See [Datavis hosting :computer:](#datavis-hosting-computer).